-Select Enable to enable Intel I/OAT (I/O Acceleration Technology) support, which will significantly reduce CPU overhead by leveraging CPU architectural improvements and freeing the system resource for other tasks.
-The options are Enable and Disable.
+Select Enable to enable Intel I/OAT (I/O Acceleration Technology), which significantly reduces CPU overhead by leveraging CPU architectural improvements and freeing the system resource for other tasks.
+The options are Disable and Enable.

-Early Snoop
+No Snoop

-Select Enable to support Early-snoop mode for each CB device.
+Select Enable to support no-snoop mode for each CB device.
 The options are Disable and Enable.